robgonnella/ardi/README.md

 - add the name of your sketch as a another directory in the sketches directory
-- add an ".ino" file with the same name in this directory e.g. <project>/sketeches/blink/blink.ino
+- add an ".ino" file with the same name in this directory e.g. `<project>/sketeches/blink/blink.ino`
 - run `ardi <name_of_sketch_directory>`
-  (baud rate defaults to 9600 - e.g. ardi blink)
+  e.g. `ardi blink`

+By default ardi will connect to the serial port and print logs.
+The baud rate for watching logs defaults to 9600.
 To use a different baud rate run:
 `ardi <sketch_name> --baud <BAUD_RATE>`

-By default ardi will connect to the serial port and print logs.
 To ignore logs and only compile and upload run:
 `ardi <sketch_name> --watch false`

-For a list of ardi options run: `ardi --help`
+For a list of all ardi options run: `ardi --help`

 ### Adding Libraries